botpress/solutions/custom modules/custom-multiselect/README.md

 Original author: @davidvitora

-Last updated by @davidvitora on 15 May 2022
+Last updated by @Gordon-BP on 22 May 2022

 ## Overview
 Allows checkboxes to be displayed in a node in the webchat channel so that users can select multiple options.
 The selections are converted into a text string and are easily accessible via the payload.